PHPAdam/PHPAdam.github.io/_posts/2021-04-21-when-to-repay-help-to-buy.md

 What does that mean when it comes to mortgage advisers advice to repay help-to-buy?

 ## House Prices Decrease
 At the start of the pandemic, we could have predicted house prices could fall (projecting; unemployment, evictions & finance availability).
-The help-to-buy scheme will take part in that loss beside them.
+The help-to-buy scheme will take part in that loss beside the client.
 The best advice would be to keep a help-to-buy loan?
 So the Government will take a hit alongside the borrower if prices fall.

 In hindsight, it would have been bad advice.
 With the Government jumping in the help people with the various schemes, this did not occur, and house prices increased or maintained value.